-Northwestern Medicine’s pelvic floor physical therapists evaluate and treat symptoms of pelvic floor dysfunction, including pregnancy related musculoskeletal issues, postpartum recovery from C-section and vaginal deliveries, urinary incontinence, urinary urgency/frequency, fecal incontinence or accidental bowel leakage, functional bowel issues, pelvic organ prolapse, interstitial cystitis, pelvic, genital and abdominal pain, vulvodynia and sexual dysfunction.
+Northwestern Medicine’s pelvic floor physical therapists evaluate and treat symptoms of pelvic floor dysfunction, including pregnancy-related musculoskeletal issues, postpartum recovery from C-section and vaginal deliveries, urinary incontinence, urinary urgency/frequency, fecal incontinence or accidental bowel leakage, functional bowel issues, pelvic organ prolapse, interstitial cystitis, vulvodynia and sexual dysfunction, and pelvic, genital and abdominal pain.

 Why is Pelvic Floor Physical Therapy Important?

 Each year, pelvic floor disorders affect millions of women.
 More people are seeking help for issues that impact pelvic health, such as bowel and bladder changes or pain during sexual activities.
-These conditions may arise due to pregnancy, childbirth, following surgery or as part of the natural aging process.
+These conditions may arise due to pregnancy or childbirth, following surgery, or as part of the natural aging process.
 However, you do not have to live with the discomfort or embarrassment caused by these issues.
-You can find the assistance, guidance and compassionate care you need from Northwestern Medicine’s specialized Physical Therapists.
+You can find the assistance, guidance and compassionate care you need from Northwestern Medicine’s specialized physical therapists.

-Northwestern Medicine’s Pelvic Health Physical Therapists Program understand pelvic health issues and can help to reduce or even eliminate the symptoms of pelvic floor dysfunction.
+Northwestern Medicine’s pelvic health physical therapists understand pelvic health issues and can help to reduce or even eliminate the symptoms of pelvic floor dysfunction.
 Our physical therapists are specialized in pelvic health and will design an individualized rehabilitation program specifically for your needs.
-We will provide effective treatment to decrease symptoms of pelvic floor muscle dysfunction that may include increased urinary frequency and/or leaking with coughing, sneezing, exercise or with strong urge, abdominal pain, pain with sexual activity, vulvar irritation, difficulty with urination/defecation, pelvic or genital pain, bladder pain, pelvic organ prolapse, low back and pelvic joint/muscle dysfunction and abdominal core weakness.
+We will provide effective treatment to decrease symptoms of pelvic floor muscle dysfunction that may include increased urinary frequency and/or leaking with coughing, sneezing, exercise or strong urges, as well as abdominal pain, pain with sexual activity, vulvar irritation, difficulty with urination/defecation, pelvic or genital pain, bladder pain, pelvic organ prolapse, low back and pelvic joint/muscle dysfunction and abdominal core weakness.